 Changing Cultural Attitudes Toward Higher Education

 A recent survey of 1,600 American adults conducted by New America, a Washington, DC-based think-tank, found that 51 percent of respondents believe that well-paying jobs do not require a college degree, despite solid evidence to the contrary.
-Such findings show that society is questioning the value of higher education -- especially in light of fears surrounding student debt and employment after graduation.
-This session will explore these changing cultural attitudes toward higher education.
+Such findings show that society is questioning the value of higher education — especially in light of fears surrounding student debt and employment after graduation.
+This session will explore these changing cultural and economic attitudes toward higher education.

-Moderator: Joanne Burrows, Clarke University
+Moderator: Joanne Burrows, SC, President, Clarke University

 New Financial Models for New Times

 The cost of higher education continues to rise, endowments have experienced losses, government aid is down, and families feel they can’t absorb the tuition costs.
 This session will explore new models and ways of looking at financial stability on campus.